Prolia® Is the Only FDA-Approved Therapy for Cancer Treatment–Induced Bone Loss Due to Hormone AblationTherapy (CTIBL-HALT)

 Prolia® contains the same active ingredient (denosumab) found in XGEVA®.
 Patients receiving Prolia® should not receive XGEVA®.

-Hypocalcemia may worsen, especially in patients with severe renal impairment.
-In patients predisposed to hypocalcemia and disturbances of mineral metabolism, clinical monitoring of calcium and mineral levels is highly recommended.
+Hypocalcemia may worsen in patients taking Prolia®, especially in patients with severe renal impairment.
+In patients predisposed to hypocalcemia and disturbances of mineral metabolism, clinical monitoring of calcium and mineral levels is highly recommended within 14 days of Prolia® injection.
 Adequately supplement all patients with calcium and vitamin D.

-ONJ, which can occur spontaneously, is generally associated with tooth extraction and/or local infection with delayed healing, and has been reported in patients receiving Prolia®.
-An oral exam should be performed by the prescriber prior to initiation of Prolia®.
-A dental examination with appropriate preventive dentistry should be considered prior to treatment in patients with risk factors for ONJ.
-Good oral hygiene practices should be maintained during treatment with Prolia®.
+Osteonecrosis of the jaw (ONJ), which can occur spontaneously, is generally associated with tooth extraction and/or local infection with delayed healing and has been reported in patients receiving Prolia®.
+A routine oral exam should be performed by the prescriber prior to initiation of Prolia®.
+A dental examination with appropriate preventive dentistry is recommended prior to treatment with Prolia® in patients with risk factors for ONJ such as invasive dental procedures, diagnosis of cancer, concomitant therapies (e.g., chemotherapy, corticosteroids, angiogenesis inhibitors), poor oral hygiene, and co-morbid disorders.
+Good oral hygiene practices should be maintained during treatment.

 Suppression of Bone Turnover